VickyGuo0907/Cloud-learning/docs/aws-acd/tutorials-point.md

     2. You need to run large nodes with multiple cores or threads.
     3. You need the ability to scale out and in, adding and removing nodes as demand on your system increases and decreases.
     3. You need to cache objects, such as a database.

+## Amazon Kinesis Data Firehose

+Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
+It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.

+## AWS Step Functions

+AWS Step Functions is a web service that enables you to coordinate the components of distributed applications and microservices using visual workflows.
+You build applications from individual components that each perform a discrete function, or task, allowing you to scale and change applications quickly.

+The following are key features of AWS Step Functions:

+* Step Functions is based on the concepts of tasks and state machines.

+* You define state machines using the JSON-based Amazon States Language.

+* The Step Functions console displays a graphical view of your state machine's structure.
+This provides a way to visually check your state machine's logic and monitor executions.